diversen/ollama-client/README.md

-# Ollama html client
+# Ollama client

-A simple multi-user html client for the Ollama API.
+A simple multi-user HTML client for the Ollama API.

-## Stack

-* starlette,
-* jinja2 html templates
-* plain javascript.
-* sqlite3 for data storage
-* uvicorn or gunicorn for running a server

 ## Requirements